cloudfoundry/docs-cfcr/docs/overview/architecture.md

 ## Overview

-In CFCR, the [BOSH Director](https://bosh.io/docs/bosh-components.html#director) manages the VMs for the CFCR instance.
+CFCR runs in its own subnet, with a dedicated [BOSH Director](https://bosh.io/docs/bosh-components.html#director) that manages the CFCR component VMs.
 The Director handles VM creation, health checking, and resurrection of missing or unhealthy VMs.

 The Director uses [CredHub](https://github.com/cloudfoundry-incubator/credhub) and BOSH's [local DNS](https://bosh.io/docs/dns.html#enable) to handle certificate generation within the CFCR clusters.
 Credhub is also used to store the auto-generated passwords.

 ##CFCR Components

-CFCR provisions a fully working Kubernetes cluster.
-See the [Kubernetes Components](#kubernetes-components) section below for more information about how a Kubernetes cluster works.

-By default, CFCR deploys the following components:
+By default, CFCR provisions a Kubernetes cluster with the following components:

 * 2 master nodes
 * 3 worker nodes